A Royal Documentary that was allegedly despised by Queen Elizabeth II resurfaced again recently.

-The documentary was intended to provide the public with a behind the scenes look into the lives of the Royals, and bolster their public image.
+The documentary was intended to provide the public with a behind-the-scenes look into the lives of the Royals and bolster their public image.

 The United Kingdom was in an interesting place at the time culturally.
 The country was going through a difficult period.
 Social unrest was rife, and public opinion of the Royal Family was at a relatively low point.
 Heseltine figured that a documentary was the perfect opportunity to change the narrative.

 The film was met with positive reviews.
-It showed a side to the family that had not been seen and allowed Queen Elizabeth to be viewed as a mother and wife, as opposed to simply the Queen.
+It showed a side of the family that had not been seen and allowed Queen Elizabeth to be viewed as a mother and wife, as opposed to simply the Queen.

-Ober 40 million people saw the film around the world, making it a smash hit at the time.
+Over 40 million people saw the film around the world, making it a smash hit at the time.
 It didn't take long, however, for Queen Elizabeth to voice her displeasure with the production.

 As several talking heads in the United Kingdom wondered did the film strip away some of the mystique of the Royal Family, Queen Elizabeth acted quickly.

 By 1970, Buckingham Palace had taken steps to remove the film from circulation entirely and had it confined to the BBC archives.